CaspianA1/Artist/README.md

 - The Google Images API may become overloaded if called too often - be aware of this!
 - Python 3.7 and beyond is recommended.
 Earlier versions are not guaranteed to work.
+- In order for the main module (artist.py) to run, you need to run Install Certificates (Install Certificates.command).